NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/03-introduction-to-security-and-architecture/Introduction to Security and architecture on AWS.md

   - Review architectural principles for fault tolerance and HA
   - Analyze scalability approaches
 - Think about the intent of each question
-- What’s required for the answer?
+- What's required for the answer?
 MCQ, MAQ?
 - Can always come back to questions if required.
-- Guess if don’t know - better than nothing
+- Guess if don't know - better than nothing

 ## Important Next Steps